-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

 Known as: The lone brother in a household of sisters

-Known as: Father of baby Dream, ex of Blac Chyna, founder of the Arthur George sock company, frequent social media cleanser.
+Known as: Father of Dream, ex of Blac Chyna, founder of the Arthur George sock company and currently on a break from the spotlight.

 Then: 11